phuongtran7/Trello2Monthly/README.md

 In the `List`, there can be as many `Cards` as required.
 Each of these `Cards` represents the task that is completed in that week.

-Due to the nature of this work, there are many projects can run parallel with each other, therefore the `Labels` are used to marked which task belongs to which projects.
+Due to the nature of this work, there are many projects can run parallel with each other, therefore the `Labels` are used to mark which task belongs to which projects.
 A task can have multiple `Labels` and it will appear at multiple sections in the final PDF file.

 There are two ways to report the work hours for each week.
 The first one is to use `Label`.
 Create a new `Label` called `Hour Breakdown` and then tag the cards that contain the work hour.
 For example: a `Card` named `Boeing 737: 10 Hours` with the tag `Hour Breakdown` will be put into the Hour Breakdown section of the PDF file.
 There can be as many `Cards` that tagged with `Hour Breakdown` as needed.
 Each of the `Cards` can represent a different project for that week.